 Allstate vs. Liberty Mutual: pricing by credit score

-If you have very poor credit, Allstate could be preferable to Allstate.
-On average, Allstate offers lower rates than Liberty Mutual for drivers with credit scores of 579 or less.
-Insurance shoppers with excellent credit — a score of 800 or higher — should lean toward Allstate, which typically beats Liberty Mutual by $49 per year.
-View common insurance rates by credit tier for Liberty Mutual and Allstate below.
+If you have very bad credit, Allstate could be better for saving.
+On average, Allstate offers cheaper premiums than Liberty Mutual for drivers at every credit level.
+Check out average insurance costs by credit tier for Liberty Mutual and Allstate below.

 |Credit level||Allstate avg. annual premium||Liberty Mutual avg. annual premium|

 The auto insurance rates published in this guide are based on the results of The Zebra's State of Insurance car insurance pricing analysis.
 This analysis of more than 83 million insurance rates spans every U.S. ZIP code, using a sample user profile: a 30-year-old single male driver with a Honda Accord, good credit and full coverage at these levels: